AdityaGoyal1505/AI-Infrastructure-Security-and-Monitoring-Platform/README.md

 from the dashboard.

----

-## Step 2 — Extract ZIP
+### 2️⃣ Extract Package

-Extract the package on the target server.
+Extract the package on the target machine.

 Example: